 I just finished reading The Tribal Knot, A Memoir of Family, Community, and a Century of Change, by Rebecca McClanahan and enjoyed it so very much that I had to share it with you!
-I was fortunate to come into contact with a distant cousin (we share the same 9th GGF, Barnabas Horton!) through one of my writing groups, Faith Hope tribal_knotand Love, a chapter of Romance Writers of America.
+I was fortunate to come into contact with a distant cousin (we share the same 9th GGF, Barnabas Horton!) through one of my writing groups, Faith Hope and Love, a chapter of Romance Writers of America.
 Margaret is an author of uplifting fiction under the pen name of Maggie Adams and mysteries with a touch of Spirit under the pen name of Rhett Shepherd.
 She also studies and enjoys genealogy and recommended this book to me.

 Through a treasured collection of letters, documents, journals, family stories handed down, and firsthand memories, Ms. McClanahan takes the reader on a poignant journey through time and family, deep in the heart of the mid-west.
 I became entwined with the hopes, dreams, triumphs and tragedies of great-grandmother, her siblings, her children and their children as if I’d known them all my life.